 The Church of our Lady Bruges is probably the most well-known thing to see in southern Bruges.
 It is a gothic style church with a large spire on top and a statue by Michaelangelo inside.
 Don’t miss the quaint Bonifacius Bridge, an arched pedestrian bridge that has one of the most picturesque views over the canals.
 Additionally, I like the peacefulness at Begijnhof.
 Originally a convent, row houses for the nuns surround a calm park and charming brick buildings.
 You can casually walk through it, admiring the towering trees and cobblestone pathways.

 All this walking around has probably got you thirsty, huh?
 Well good thing that Half Moon Brewery, the oldest working brewery in Bruges, is located in this neighborhood.
 In operation since 1865, Half Moon brewery actually has an underground pipeline for pumping its beer into the city of Bruges.
 You can learn all about the brewery’s history on its 45 minute tour and tasting.
 The brewery has a great patio and large interior dining room perfect for grabbing dinner or simply a pint of your favorite Belgian beer.
-If you don’t know much about the beer traditions in Belgium, you can check out my comprehensive beer guide.

 Evening: Sunset at Rosary Quay